-As we look at the extent of poverty, we can see that this is sometimes due, at least in part, to the exploitation and hoarding of resources by the wealthy.
+As we look at the extent of poverty, we can see that it is sometimes due, at least in part, to the exploitation and hoarding of resources by the wealthy.
 Many of the people suing others in court are also likely to be the powerful and the rich, as they are the ones who are able to hire the services of highly paid lawyers.
 And as we observe in some parts of the developed world, it’s the rich and powerful who openly show their disdain for the church and Christ.

-Why then do we honor those who pit themselves against God?
+Why, then, do we honor those who pit themselves against God?